-Have you ever noticed that microphones need to be connected to other audio devices in order for their audio signals to be used properly?
+Have you ever noticed that microphones need to be connected to other audio devices for their audio signals to be used properly?
 These mic inputs could be on preamplifiers, mixing consoles, recorders, or, as the name of this article suggests, interfaces.

 In this article, we’ll talk more about microphones and their audio interfaces to help you better understand their functions and the situations that call for their use.

 As mentioned, a microphone interface is an audio interface.
 These interfaces essentially allow communication between various audio input and output devices and digital software.

 Microphone interfaces, then, allow specifically for the communication between microphones and digital software and computers.

 Note that the vast majority of audio interfaces on the market today have microphone inputs and are, therefore, microphone interfaces as well.

 The term “microphone interface” is used much less often as an “audio interface,” though they often refer to the same piece of audio equipment.

 To better understand how mic interfaces function, we’ll look at a single signal path.
 That is to say, we’ll be discussing one microphone, one mic input, and the potential pathways for this mic signal.

 It’s important to know that many interfaces offer multiple mic inputs and have great flexibility in their signal routing capabilities.

 So let’s start with the microphone.
 A microphone is a transducer that converts sound (mechanical wave energy) into audio (electrical energy).